museuminabox/brain/API.md

 These are the calls the box expects to be able to call in the cloud service, in order to administer the box.

-## Record Boop
+## Record Boop Start

 POST https://museuminabox.herokuapp.com/boopstart at the start of the Boop

-POST https://museuminabox.herokuapp.com/boopend at the end of the Boop

-DEPRECATED: POST https://museuminabox.herokuapp.com/boops This is the old pre-v1 API to record (the start of) a Boop
+NO LONGER WORKING: POST https://museuminabox.herokuapp.com/boops This is the old pre-v1 API to record (the start of) a Boop

 ### Submits